NJWINS

 New Jersey Work Incentives Network Support

-Helping Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) beneficiaries understand how working affects Social Security benefits so you can make informed decisions and move forward with confidence.
+Helping individuals receiving Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) in New Jersey understand how working affects their benefits, so they can make informed decisions and move forward with confidence.

-Connect with a Certified Work Incentives Counselor (CWIC) to make informed decisions, explore work opportunities, and move toward greater financial independence.
+Connect with a Certified Work Incentives Counselor (CWIC) to explore employment options, understand your benefits, and take steps toward greater financial independence.

 Eligibility

-Social Security Beneficiaries (SSI or SSDI) ages 14+ who are considering work or already working
+Individuals in New Jersey receiving Social Security benefits (SSI or SSDI), ages 14 through retirement age, who are considering work or are currently employed.

 Service Location

-Offered to residents of all New Jersey counties except residents of Bergen, Essex, Hudson, and Union
+Available to residents across New Jersey, with services offered in most counties. except residents of Bergen, Essex, Hudson, and Union

-• Help understanding how employment impacts SSI/SSDI and health benefits
+• Guidance on how employment impacts Social Security and healthcare benefits

-• Planning support for transitioning from cash benefits to earned income
+• Work incentives planning to support a transition from benefits to earned income

 Why NJWINS